janikvonrotz/EverestCamp/README.md

 ## Bugs

-* On Page reload route.edit is denied -> rework redirect
 * IE Image selector does not work
 * IE scrollbar does not show up
 * Replace FS Collection with Meteor-Files